ExpediaDotCom/haystack-opentelemetry-example/README.md

                 .build();
 ```

-After creating configuration we need to create a ZipkinSpanExporter which will be the object
+After creating the configuration object, a ZipkinSpanExporter is created, this will be the object
-that will actually send our spans.
+that will actually send our spans:
 ```
  ZipkinSpanExporter exporter = ZipkinSpanExporter.create(configuration);
 ```

-Once we have our exporter set up then we can start creating spans by using the SpanData class
+Once the exporter object is set up, the spans are created by using the SpanData class
-which zipkin consumes.
+which zipkin consumes:
 ```
 SpanData spandata = SpanData.newBuilder()
                     .setTraceId(...)